binarymist/BinaryMistBlog/content/project/service-security-review-penetration-testing.md

 Kim has spent significant effort in researching [Docker security](/publication/docker-security/), how to determine insecure environments, configurations, how to provide countermeasures, and has [written](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-identify-risks-docker) on the topic [extensively](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-countermeasures-docker).
 Kim has also liaised with and [interviewed](/publication/ser-podcast-docker-security/) the Docker Security Team Lead, and is well equipped to address and rectify any security issues you may have with Docker environments.

 {{% alert note %}}
-BinaryMist project leveraging Docker and Terrafrom to create free and secure networking components:
+BinaryMist project leveraging Docker and Terraform to create free and secure networking components:
 {{% /alert %}}

 [![AWS Docker Host](https://github.com/binarymist/aws-docker-host/raw/master/Logo.png)](https://github.com/binarymist/aws-docker-host)